invisibli/invisibli/README.md

 ## **What's a PiHole?**

 PiHoles are essentially a DNS filter (more commanly known as a DNS Sinkhole).
 You provide it domains to block, and it will give non-usable addresses when it recieves requests for those domains.
 If a request is made and it isn't on it's list of domains to block, it will pass the traffic onto an upstream DNS server of your choice.
 When setting up the pihole, it will come with a pre-made list of ad-domains to block.
 There are numerous lists out there, and collections of lists, such as https://firebog.net.
-YOu have ultimate control over these lists and what information your PiHole keeps or doesnt.
+You have ultimate control over these lists and what information your PiHole keeps or doesn't.

 [More information on how to use the PiHole from the creators of it.](https://docs.pi-hole.net/)